Why OKR Engagement Fades After Adoption (Free Checklist)

 • What will we do differently next time?

-Recognize wins, even if they’re partial.
-Celebrate learning, not just outcomes.
-And share that learning with the wider team - progress is more motivating when it’s made visible.
+Recognize wins, even partial ones.
+Celebrate learning alongside outcomes.
+Share that learning with the wider team — progress is more motivating when it's made visible.
+The more your team feels like part of the journey, the stronger engagement will be next quarter.

 Final Thoughts